-Therefore, in 2008 an annual fundraising, cycling event was introduced through an organization called W.E.Z www.zimwild.org.zw, with the intention of raising money for the support and maintenance of the vital water supply to Hwange’s wildlife.
+In 2008, an annual cycling fundraising event was introduced through the organization “W.E.Z” with the intention of raising money for the support and maintenance of the vital water supply to Hwange’s wildlife.
 The event has been running successfully now for several years and is known as PLFW or Pumping Legs for Water (www.wezmat.org and www.facebook.com/PLFWZ).